Occupational Exposure to Bloodborne Pathogens

 4. Help?
 Contact the clerkship director or coordinator

-Regarding needle stick or other exposure incidents that may happen while you are on an away rotation at another institution during your 4th year:
+Regarding needle sticks or other exposure incidents that may happen while you are on an away rotation at another institution during your 4th year:

-1. BSOM students on external rotations at other “host” institutions must follow the host institution’s policy for responding to needle stick or other exposure incidents.
+1. BSOM students on external rotations at other “host” institutions must follow the host institution’s policy for responding to needle sticks or other exposure incidents.

 2. Coverage for costs incurred for evaluation and any treatment will first go to the student’s health insurance policy.
 Financial costs not paid will be covered by BSOM’s Office of Student Affairs.